How to Get Your FAA Part 107 License (2026 Complete Guide)

 Part 107 – Remote Pilot Certification

-The FAA’s Part 107 certification serves as the foundational license for drone pilots working in commercial settings across various industries.
+The FAA’s Part 107 Certification (aka Drone License) serves as the foundational license for drone pilots working in commercial settings across various industries.
 To earn this certification, individuals must pass a knowledge test that evaluates their understanding of airspace classifications, aviation weather, drone operations, and safety procedures.
 Although originally intended for commercial use, many police and fire departments now use Part 107 as a practical framework for public safety missions.

-Both paths (COA and Part 107) are a legal way to comply with FAA regulatory requirements for first responder agencies, but they differ significantly in strategic advantages, and both have some limitations.
-Here is a side by side comparison of the 2 approaches - COA vs. Part 107.
+All paths (Old COA, COW and Part 107) are a legal way to comply with FAA regulatory requirements for first responder agencies, but they differ significantly in strategic advantages, and all have some limitations.
+Here is a side by side comparison of the 3 approaches - Old COA vs. new COW vs. Part 107.

-Side by Side Comparison of COA vs Part 107 for First Responder Agencies
+Side by Side Comparison of Old COA vs New COW vs Part 107 for First Responder Agencies

-If you read our blog post on this topic you already know that we recommend getting Part 107 Certification for drone pilots in your department first instead of starting with the COA.
-We recommend that path for many reasons, not the least of them being that the obtained Drone Pilot License is a professional certificate that upskills your employees, boosts morale, stays with the individual if they choose to maintain it, and gives them opportunity to use their drone skills outside of work as a side or a retirement gig in the future, providing aerial videography and photography for real estate and other industries.
+We recommend getting Part 107 Certification for drone pilots in your department first or in parallel with the Certificate of Waiver (COW).
+We recommend that path for many reasons, especially because Part 107 regulations are the established and acceptable FAA drone pilot training and operations standard regardless of whether you need the official certification or not, and not the last reason being that if an officer obtained their Part 107 Certification (aka Drone Pilot License), it is a professional certificate that upskills employees, boosts morale, stays with the individual if they choose to maintain it, and gives them opportunity to use their drone skills outside of work as a side or a retirement gig in the future, providing aerial videography and photography for real estate and other industries.

 For that reason we will only cover the what it takes to get Part 107 Remote Pilot Certificate (Drone Pilot License) for first responder officers in this blog post.